Violence against doctors in China: Causes

-Media reports about the relationship between doctors and patients sometime is lack professionalism and sometimes have a strong subjective nature.
+Media reports about the relationship between doctors and patients sometimes lack professionalism and have a strong subjective nature.
 On November 3, 2009, CCTV-2 reported about medical students from Peking University First Hospital treating Xiong Zhuowei.
 However, Xiong Zhuo died of postoperative complications, and the rescue was ineffective.
 The reporter solemnly did not go through the formal interview procedure but made false reports through unannounced visits by using pinhole cameras.
-Moreover, the reporter uses subjective attitudes such as "illegal practice" or "unlicensed practice" to criticize the hospital's behaviour, which has made people have a certain misunderstanding of the hospital.
+Moreover, the reporter uses subjective attitudes such as "illegal practice" or "unlicensed practice" to criticize the hospital's behaviour, which has made people misunderstand the hospital.
 Especially in the dispute between the doctor and the patient, the reporter only quoted the patient and her lawyer's remarks from beginning to end, ignoring the hospital's facts and evidence.
 This incident has also attracted the attention of People.cn, and it has also been reprinted by media with a larger impression such as the South China Morning Post.

 Yi Nao

 The phenomenon of Yi Nao (医闹 (healthcare disturbance)) has been identified as a contributing factor in violence against medical personnel.
-Yi Nao is the organized disturbance of hospitals or medical staff, usually to obtain compensation for actual or perceived medical malpractice.
-Yi Nao is usually perpetrated by organised criminal groups hired by patients or their families, although Yi Nao gangs may also solicit activity.
+Yi Nao is the organized disturbance against hospitals or medical staff, usually via public humiliation, property damage/vandalism or even violent assault, to obtain compensation for actual or perceived medical malpractice.
+Yi Nao is usually perpetrated by the patients' family and friends, but there are increasing instances of groups with nefarious interests who actively instigate the patients to commit Yi Nao (similar to ambulance chasers in North America), and in some cases professional scam rioters and even organised crime gangs hired to do the dirty works and to be paid by a percentage of the desired compensation, although such Yi Nao parties may also "solicit" settlements by playing the negotiator.

 Yi Nao has been increasing in recent years.
 A 2013 article in the British Medical Journal describes Yi Nao gangs as consisting "largely of unemployed people with a designated leader.
 They threaten and assault hospital personnel, damage facilities and equipment, and prevent the normal activities of the hospital."
 Citing a survey published in 2006 of 270 tertiary hospitals, over 73% of the hospitals reported experiencing Yi Nao.
-For example, in January 2017, a man in Qichun County, Huanggang City, Hubei Province, issued an announcement on the Internet saying that he was demanding that Qichun County Third People's Hospital to pay 1 million yuan.
-Otherwise, he threatened, "I will kill every medical worker I see in the third hospital and burn this hospital down!"
+Some cases of Yi Nao even border on hate crime and domestic terrorism.
+For example, in January 2017, a man in Qichun County, Huanggang City, Hubei province issued an announcement on the Internet saying that he was demanding that Qichun County Third People's Hospital to pay him 1 million yuan, or otherwise, he threatened, "I will kill every medical worker I see in the Third Hospital and burn this hospital down!"